 RICHMOND, Va.
 (WWBT) - As the COVID-19 pandemic continues across the United States and Virginia, here is what you should know going forward about the state’s road to recovery.

-The Virginia Department of Health (VDH) reported 126,926 total positive coronavirus tests throughout the state Sunday - a 1,199 case increase since Saturday.
+The Virginia Department of Health (VDH) reported 398,856 total coronavirus cases throughout the state Sunday, a 5,141 case increase in 24 hours.

-Some of the largest school systems in Central Virginia have opted to return to learning virtually while others around the region will be offering a hybrid option of in-person and virtual.
+Some of the largest school systems in Central Virginia have opted for virtual learning while others around the region are offering a hybrid option of in-person and virtual.

-Colleges and universities are also instituting changes as students get back to learning this fall.
-Many higher education institutions around Central Virginia are requiring students to be tested for COVID-19 before returning to campus, along with offering a mix of online and in-person classes.
+Most colleges and universities finished out the semester online after Thanksgiving break.
+Many higher education institutions around Central Virginia are requiring students to be tested for COVID-19 before returning to campus in the spring, along with offering a mix of online and in-person classes.